system76/docs/content/windows.md

 ---
 title: Windows (Install)
 description: >
-  Instructions for installing Windows on System76 hardware or within a virtual machine, and for locating Windows drivers.
+  Instructions for installing Windows on System76 hardware and for locating Windows drivers.
 keywords:
   - Windows
   - Windows 10